 Paul is currently a partner in the Firm's Tokyo office and in 2012 became a Registered Foreign Attorney in Japan and a member of the Daini Tokyo Bar Association.
 He gained valuable, hands-on experience when he spent nine months on secondment to the Project Finance team at HSBC.

-Paul is a member of the Firm's Energy, Infrastructure, Project and Asset Finance Group, a global team dedicated to providing business and strategic advice to clients regarding financing transactions, which enable the completion of major projects.
+Paul is a member of the Firm's Project Development and Finance Practice Group, a global team dedicated to providing business and strategic advice to clients regarding financing transactions, which enable the completion of major projects.

 Representation of 14 lender groups, including several export credit agencies, in connection with the proposed financing of the multibillion-dollar Yamal LNG project in Russia.